Autobike/Autobike_old_maj2023/docs/manual.md

 ![](assets/20230203132350.png)

 You are now able to open and edit VIs, but you cannot run the code since the code only runs on myRIOs, and you are not yest connected to one.

+Also open the root folder of this repository in VS Code (File > Open Folder...).
+Installing the recommended VS Code extensions from [extensions.json](../.vscode/extensions.json), either though the popup that shows up when you open the directory in VS Code, or by pressing <kbd>F1</kbd> and selecting "Extensions: Show Recommended Extensions" and installing all the Workspace Recommendations that show up in the left sidebar.

 ### Connect myRIO to your PC